 Along with the form factor, Amazon has also decided to keep the display specifications as they were in 2013.
 The new HDX 8.9 has the same 2,560 x 1,600 resolution and 339 pixel density as last year.
 We had hoped we might see a Quad HD (3,840 x 2,160) display from Amazon this year but, alas, it's not to be.

 Amazon clearly still feels its enough to compete with the 7.9-inch iPad mini 3 and 9.7-inch iPad Air 2 as it duly notes the HDX 8.9's display boasts 30 per cent more pixels than Apple's Retina Display.

 Amazon Kindle Fire HDX 2 processor

-The current Kindle Fire HDX uses a Snapdragon 800 quad-core processor, but a report from late last year claims that Amazon has ordered shipments of MediaTek's MT8135 quad-core processor for delivery in 2014, suggesting that we might see a MediaTek powered Kindle Fire HDX 2.
+The current Kindle Fire HDX uses a Snapdragon 800 quad-core processor, but a report from late last year claimed Amazon ordered shipments of MediaTek's MT8135 quad-core processor for delivery in 2014, suggesting a MediaTek powered Kindle Fire HDX 2.

 In fact, Amazon has stuck with Snapdragon, implementing a Qualcomm Snapdragon 805 CPU this time around.
 Like last year's model, the 805 is a quad-core chip but this time around the speed is upped from 2.2Ghz to 2.5GHz.

 Amazon is also touting the graphics performance of the new HDX 8.9, stating it's a 70 per cent improvement over the previous generation.
 That's a claim we'll put to the test during our full review.